Other Exercises

 For now's the time for your tears.

-At a Baltimore hotel gath'rin'.
+At a Baltimore society gath'rin'.

-And the cops were called in and his weapon took him
+And the cops were called in and his weapon took from him

-As they rode him in custody down to the station
+As him in custody down to the station

 And booked William Zanzinger for first-degree murder.